HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

-Despite their popularity the main reason they expire quite quickly in the hands of a lay person is the lack of correct care.
-We won't say they're simple plants to have around, but with some adjustment to how you might treat and care for a "normal" houseplant they can certainly live in your home or office longer than just a few weeks (up to 30 years actually!).
+Despite their popularity, the main reason they expire quite quickly in the hands of a lay person is the lack of correct care (and triggering the traps for "fun").
+I won't say they're simple plants to have around, but with some adjustment to how you might treat and care for a "normal" houseplant they can certainly live in your home or office longer than a few weeks.

 There is only the one species of Venus Flytrap, so although there are different varieties and cultivars you can get hold of, most need identical care requirements and will have quite similar growth patterns.
-The cultivars create individuality by their appearance, some have larger traps and others have different markings or colours.
+The cultivars create individuality through their appearance, some have larger traps and others have different markings or colours.

 However these are only likely to appeal to the seasoned collector due to the price they can command.
 Even standard Venus Flytraps can be expensive whereas the cultivars can fetch a great deal more, so as you might be able to predict this means these plants are sometimes difficult to find.